-Figure 9.
+FIG. 9.
 Vibrational spectra of the Zundel cation.
-Starting from the top, orange, magenta, and blue lines report the spectra of the mono-dimensional subspaces associate to the (bu), (bg), and (1z) excitations; the green and red lines build up together the bi-dimensional subspace.
+Starting from the top, orange, magenta, and blue lines report the spectra of the mono-dimensional subspaces associated with the (bu), (bg), and (1z) excitations; the green and red lines build up together the bi-dimensional subspace.
 The zero point energy value has been shifted to the origin in each subspace to help the reader in comparing the different frequencies.
-The vertical lines indicate the MCTDH reference.[107]
+The vertical dashed lines indicate the MCTDH reference.107